 The ESF 8 Public Health Coordinator is the (Primary Agency Position).

-Within the County EOC, the ESF 8 Public Health Coordinator will serve a dual role as the ESF 8 Public Health Coordinator and the Primary Agency Emergency Coordinator for Resource Requests and deployments.
+Within the County EOC, the ESF 8 Public Health Coordinator will serve a dual role as the ESF 8 Public Health Coordinator and the Primary Agency Emergency Coordinator for resource requests and deployments.

 ESF Coordinator